-The integrated management module 2.1 (IMM2.1) combines service processor functions, video controller, and remote presence and blue-screen capture features in a single chip.
+The IMM2.1 combines service processor functions, video controller, and remote presence and bluescreen capture features in a single chip.
 The IMM provides advanced service-processor control, monitoring, and alerting function.
 If an environmental condition exceeds a threshold or if a system component fails, the IMM lights LEDs to help you diagnose the problem, records the error in the IMM event log, and alerts you to the problem.
 Optionally, the IMM also provides a virtual presence capability for remote server management capabilities.
 The IMM provides remote server management through the following industry-standard interfaces:

-- Intelligent Platform Management Interface (IPMI) version 2.0 - Simple Network Management Protocol (SNMP) version 3.0; SNMP Trap version 1.0 - Common Information Model (CIM)

-- Web browser
+- Intelligent Platform Management Interface (IPMI) version 2.0 - Simple Network Management Protocol (SNMP) version 3.0; SNMP Trap version 1.0 - Common Information Model (CIM) - Web browser